- Posted by Jill Kester

 There are many aspects of effective programming to consider.
 These include identification of SLIFE, enrollment process and materials, and program models.
 When identifying and enrolling SLIFE in districts, districts should have a clear identification process, consider providing an oral interview in the home language to determine students’ backgrounds, and provide literacy and math assessments in the home language (New York State Department of Education, 2011).
 In terms of effective programs, small classes should be provided for SLIFE with support for both academic as well as socio-emotional growth, an intensive skills focus, and appropriately scaffolded instructional strategies.
 Many models for SLIFE exist, including newcomer programs, stand-alone models, integrated ESOL models, and extended learning opportunities (Custodio & O’Loughlin, 2017).

-If you’re interested in exploring this topic further, we encourage you to join a supportive cohort of teachers, administrators, and course facilitators Sydney Snyder and Jill Kester.
+If you’re interested in exploring this topic further, we encourage you to join a supportive cohort of teachers, administrators, and course facilitators Jill Kester and Joanna Duggan.
 Together, we’ll explore the specific strengths and challenges of SLIFE in our six-week guided online course.
 Over the three self-paced components, you will delve more deeply into SLIFE topics including supporting and engaging SLIFE and their families; developing of materials, activities, and programs; and effectively instructing SLIFE.

 Like our other courses, the heart of this course is a Professional Learning Community-based discussion.
 You’ll have the opportunity to share your expertise with your colleagues as well as provide and receive feedback.
 At the end of the course, you will have a SLIFE-specific plan for instruction and/or a plan for a SLIFE program, depending on your educational role.
 Upon completion of the course, you’ll receive a certificate for 10 hours of professional development.